 What are microplastics and what impact do microplastics in our oceans have on our planet and our health?
 Find out what microplastics are, how they are made, and what you can do to reduce them.

 And in that vein today I’m talking microplastics infiltrating our water and air and eventually getting into our food!
 We’ll talk about what’s happening to it, why it matters, and what you can do to help fix it!

 I feel privileged to live next to the mountain springs of the Rockies.
 For the most part, we have clean fresh water to drink and play in, but that’s not the case for everyone.
 And the water here isn’t nearly as clean as I thought it was!

-The holistic health problem (and therefore the solution) goes beyond just choosing organic veggies, wild caught salmon, and aluminum-free deodorant.
-We rely on water for so much: good soil, healthy plants and animals, and of course to stay hydrated.
+Looking at health holistically goes beyond just choosing organic veggies, wild-caught salmon, and aluminum-free deodorant.
+We rely on a clean environment and water for so much: good soil, healthy plants and animals, and of course to stay hydrated.

 I can tell you before this week, I didn’t realize there could be tons of microplastic in the waters around me when I jumped into this ocean.
 And I didn’t know much about how landlocked farmlands impact ocean waters.

 I recently read about Lizzie Carr’s Stand up Paddle across the English channel to collect water samples for testing of microplastics.

 In each sample, she found over two types of plastic originating from places far from the shores.

 I think there’s this perception that the problem with trash is because of the people living near the coasts… but it floats in from across the globe.

 These micro pieces of plastic are broken down into tiny pieces not visible to the human eye.
 Because of that, it’s hard to see just how bad it is and how it is impacting our world.